microsoft/dstoolkit-azoda/docs/troubleshooting.md

 ### Script doesn't work

 If there isn't an easy fix to run the script, you can perform al the steps manually.
 These steps are described [here](manual_connection_process.md).

+### Azure-devops won't update to the right version

+First remove the extension: `az extension remove --name azure-devops` then add it again: `az extension add --name azure-devops`.